kimwoo123/42seoul/README.md

 For C projects, we used the Norminette formatter.

-For C++ projects, we adhered to the C++98 standard and did not use namespaces.
+For C++ projects, we adhered to the C++98 standard and did not use 'namespace' keyword.

 Every module was compiled using a Makefile.